CRM (Basic): Contacts & Accounts

 For a married couple who file jointly and both want portal access, create one account, then link the two contacts (their separate email addresses) to it.
 If there are other family members, such as children, grandparents, etc., who also need portal access, they too can be linked to the account.

 If you’re preparing two individual returns for a couple, create a separate account for each person.
-You would then link each one to their own account.
+You would then link spouse one to their own account.
 Plus, if they want to have access to the other’s account, link their contact to it, then enable the LOGIN toggle for their email address.
-This way, they can log in to either account—or even receive the same notifications and sync their email if they choose to.
+This way, they can log into either account—or even receive the same notifications and sync their email if they choose to.

-If you’re preparing a tax return for the child of a single parent or married couple, use a separate account—each parent can have their contact linked to the account.
+If you’re preparing a tax return for a dependent, use a separate account—you can then link other contacts, such as those who claim this dependent, to the account.

 Please see a video below on different examples of how to set up dependents as TaxDome accounts and contacts.